bluebird75/luaunit/doc/index.rst

 .. _Github issues: https://github.com/bluebird75/luaunit/issues

-Usage and development may be discussed on `LuaUnit mailing-list`_
+Usage and development may be discussed on `LuaUnit mailing-list`_ .
+If you are using LuaUnit for your project, please drop us an note.

 .. _LuaUnit mailing-list: http://lists.freehackers.org/list/luaunit%40freehackers.org/